 We all know that wearing sunscreen in the summertime is a must.
 But what about when the sun’s not shining — or when you’re planning on spending your day inside?
 Sorry, but you’re not off the hook, says our founder, dermatologist Sandra Lee, MD (aka Dr. Pimple Popper).

-For starters, including sunscreen in your daily regimen is super important for your skin’s health.
+We’ve talked before about the types of UV radiation and what kind of damage it can do to your skin.
+The net net: including sunscreen in your daily regimen is super important for your skin’s health.
 You’re probably aware of the link between sunlight and skin cancers, but beyond this major health risk, sunlight also causes damage to skin that can reduce elasticity, create hyperpigmentation, and contribute to fine lines and wrinkles.

 In other words, excessive sun exposure without the right protection damages your skin at both the structural and cellular level.
 Remember, the effects of UV radiation are cumulative — meaning it’s not just about that one summer day you fried your skin, but the day-in, day-out exposure over a lifetime.
 Here, we highlight why you don’t get a free pass from wearing SPF, no matter where you spend your day, or what the weather may be.

 Do I still need to wear sunscreen…

 If it’s daytime — even if the sun isn’t shining — UV rays are actively filtering through the clouds.
 Fun fact: the water droplets that make up clouds partially scatter those rays, reflecting some of them back into space.
 So the amount of UV radiation reaching the earth on a cloudy day depends on how thick those clouds are.